nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_allergy_list.md

 - asserter - the source of the information about the allergy (patient, related person, practitioner)
 - lastOccurrence - when it last occurred if known
 - reaction - details of the reaction

-## Flag ##
-This resource is used to flag to users and systems that an allergy or adverse reaction exists.
-The following is an example of the main elements used:
-- identifier - uniquely identifies this flag (UUID)
-- category - of the flag
-- subject - who the flag is about, in this case, its always the patient
-- period - when the flag is active
-- encounter - alert relevant during the encounter
-- author - flag creator (practitioner, device, organization etc)

 ## Causative Agents ##
 It is acceptable to have entries for causative agents which are similar, e.g. penicillin and amoxicillin, but have different causative agent codes.
 The causative agent is carried in the AllergyIntolerance resource substance element.